Yuriy-Pelekh/GitTank/README.md

 # GitTank
-Git client that helps to manage and keep multiple repositries in sync.
+Git client that helps to manage and keep multiple repositries in a sync.

 Version | Build Status | Tests
 ------------ | ------------- | -------------